 Multilevel regression and poststratification can be coded directly in Stan.
 To code the non-centered parameterization for each coefficient, which will be required for sampling efficiency, the multiplier transform is used on each of the parameters.

-The combination of implements a non-centered parameterization for a; a centered parameterization would drop the multiplier specification.
-The prior scale s is being centered here.
-The prior location is fixed to zero in multilevel regressions because there is an overall intercept; introducing a location parameters in the prior would introduce non-identifiability with the overall intercept.
-The centered parameterization drops the multiplier.
+The combination of

 '''

 vector<multiplier=s>[K] a;

 // ...

 a ~ normal(0, s);

 '''